 2. Of the business entity

 |Address Proof||1.
 Of the business entity|

 At Velocity, we believe financial literacy is the first step to achieving greater heights for any business.
 In our journey to ensure every entrepreneur is fully aware of the options they have for funding their dreams, we constantly come up with crisp, informative, and enlightening content.
 You can check out our other blog posts on other funding sources here:

 - 9 Types of Business Loans in India

 - What Are Unsecured Business Loans: Guide For Startups And Small Businesses

 - A Comprehensive Guide to Startup Business Loan in India 2022

 - 25 Most Active Angel Investors for Indian D2C Startups

 Being India’s largest revenue-based financier, Velocity provides founder-friendly revenue-based business loans to growing DTC businesses.
+For further insights into revenue-based finance and to explore the advantages of RBF for your company, simply follow this link.
 If you are a D2C brand looking for funding to manage your inventory and marketing needs, apply here, and get funded within 7 days.